13 Essential Godot Features Every 2D Game Developer Should Know (With Recommended Course)

 open_chest()

-# Continuous input (while a button is held)
+# Continuous input (while held)

 if Input.is_action_pressed("dash"):